decasia/public-anthropology-2017/presentations/15 - open stellenbosch.md

 ---

-# How does an anthropologist listen?
+## How does an anthropologist listen?

 ---

 # How does an anthropologist listen?

-- Surrender your narcissism.
+- Surrender your structural narcissism.
 - Tune in to their interests.
 - Tune in to the context.
 - Listen slowly.

+---

+## To whom does one listen?

+## — to people not like you;
+## to the "other."

+---

+### This does not presume that you should give up any of your own views, just that you should slow them down momentarily.

 ---